sean-ad/wpengine-submodules/README.md

 1. Checks out the project into a temporary directory
 2. Retrieves the submodules
-3. Pushes the newly-built temporary repo to WPEngine
+3. Pushes the newly-built temporary repo to WP Engine
 4. Cleans up